Ken Wallis: Recognition

 Wallis was the recognized world record holder for many categories of autogyro records over the years, and was also recognized as the oldest pilot to set a world flight record at the age of 89.
 Wallis held most of the autogyro world records during his autogyro flying career.
 These include the Fédération Aéronautique Internationale time-to-climb, a speed record of 189 km/h (111.7 mph), and the straight-line distance record of 869.23 km.
 On 16 November 2002, Wallis increased the speed record to 207.7 km/h (129.1 mph).

 Wallis appeared as himself on an episode of Tell The Truth dated 9 November 1984, discussing his autogyro record.

-Wallis received the MBE in 1996.
+In the 1996 New Year Honours, Wallis received was appointed Member of the Order of the British Empire (MBE) "for services to autogyro development".

-In July 2013, Wallis received a campaign medal for his 28 bomber missions over Germany during World War II.
+In July 2013, Wallis received the Bomber Command clasp to his 1939 to 1945 Star for his 28 bomber missions over Germany during World War II.

 Later life

 He was married to Peggy Stapley, a Women's Auxiliary Air Force veteran, from 1942 to her death in 2003.
 Wallis died on 1 September 2013, aged 97.
-Prior to his death, he was living in the quiet Norfolk village of Reymerston.
+Prior to his death, he was living in the Norfolk village of Reymerston.

 Old Buckenham Airport held a memorial event on 29 September 2013 at the request of the Wallis family: "A Celebration of the Life of Wing Commander Ken Wallis".
 It had been expected that about 500 people would attend, but an estimated 3,000 to 4,000 attended the event.